LimHyungTae/patchwork/README.md

 * Robust ground consistency

-As shown in the below gif, our method shows most promising robust performance compared with other state-of-the-art methods.
-(Since ground is uneven, so the algorithms are not sure about the optimality of fitting of the ground.
+As shown in the demo videos, our method shows most promising robust performance compared with other state-of-the-art methods, especially, our method focuses on the little perturbation of precision/recall.

-Please kindly note that the concept of *traversable area* and the *ground* in thie repo. is quite different!
+Please kindly note that the concept of *traversable area* and the *ground* is quite different!
 Please refer to our paper.

 ## Contents